 - the Peter A. Greenberg '77 Prize, awarded for outstanding accomplishments in mathematics

 - the Andrew H. Brown Prize, awarded to the outstanding juniors in mathematics

 - the Class of 1861 Prize, awarded to the sophomore with the best record on the Putnam Examination.

-The awards are presented at the Mathematics Department Class Day Reception, held in the 3rd floor Common Room on the day before Commencement.
+The awards are presented at the Mathematics Department Class Day Reception, held at Fine Hall on the day before Commencement.